TESS-Laboratory/TESS-Lab-Utilities/README.md

 Based on an efficient search of the europepmc database.

 ### Utility 3) Extracting pages as images from PDFs
 This script generates a png image file for each page of a PDF document.
-Handy for inserting your published manuscripts into a thesis!
+Handy for inserting published manuscripts into a thesis!

 ### Utility 4) Extracting EXIF parameters from image metadata
 Handy for extracting camera locations from DJI drone images.